-Congenital myopathies are primary muscle disorders that are present from birth, although their expression may be delayed until later in infancy or childhood.
+Congenital myopathies are a heterogenous group of primary muscle disorders that are present from birth, although their expression may be delayed until later in infancy or childhood.
 These conditions are rare.
 The most common are nemaline myopathy, central core disease, centronuclear/myotubular myopathies, and congenital fiber type disproportion (table 1).

-The specific disorders are characterized on the basis of their histologic and histochemical features.
-These conditions are thought to be caused by genetic abnormalities of muscle development [1,2].
+The specific congenital myopathies are characterized on the basis of their histologic and histochemical features.
+These conditions are caused by genetic abnormalities of muscle development.
 They are distinct from the metabolic myopathies, in which deficiencies of energy production in muscle result from defects in lipid metabolism, glycogenosis, or other metabolic pathways.
 (See "Causes of metabolic myopathies" and "Overview of inherited disorders of glucose and glycogen metabolism".)

 Nemaline myopathy derives its name from the characteristic rod bodies in muscle that appear threadlike in longitudinal section.